Something went wrong

 Adoption of solar home heating systems in Berks

 Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Currently, 7,204 homes in Berks are heated with active solar arrays.
-This is a 224% gain from 2017, when 2,225 homes incorporated active solar heating.
+Today, 7,204 homes in Berks are heated with active solar arrays.
+This is a 240% gain from 2015, when 2,117 homes utilized active solar heating.

 Berks County Heating Oil Trends